SidOfc/cani/README.md

 Show a list of browsers.
 Selecting a browser will take you to the versions for that browser.
 Selecting a version shows the final window with feature support for that specific browser version.
+Navigating to the previous window is possible by pressing <kbd>escape</kbd>, this will move you up one level.
+When <kbd>escape</kbd> is pressed at the browser selection menu, the command will exit.

 This command can also be invoked directly with a browser and version: